Updated: 'A lot of pain.' NY has biggest 1-day jump in virus deaths

 The mayor said Monday that officials have explored the possibility of temporary burials on Hart Island, a strip of land in Long Island Sound that has long served as the city’s potter’s field.
 De Blasio told TV station NY1 that under such a contingency plan, bodies of COVID-19 victims would be buried individually so families could later reclaim them.

-“There will never, ever be anything like mass graves or mass internment in New York City, ever,” de Blasio said.
+“There will never, ever be anything like mass graves or mass interment in New York City, ever,” de Blasio said.

 The city was forced to address the issue of temporary burials Monday after a lawmaker incorrectly tweeted that the city would use a park for that purpose.